CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `unalias m`<br>
   `m` can no longer be used to mark tasks.<br>
   `unalias mark`<br>
-  The assigned alias for `mark` will be removed, and only `mark` can be used to mark a task as completed.
+  The assigned alias for `mark` will be removed; Now you can only use the original command `mark` to mark a task as completed.

 #### Specifying the data storage location : `store`